-Relationship changes happen often and are one of the most common reasons for updating estate planning docs.
+Life changes and this can be one of the most common reasons to update an estate plan.

 What happens if I don't update my docs after marriage or divorce?